cscotti/ansible-lab-on-docker/lamp/README.md

-# Run LAMP dev environment into Docker with HaProxy
+# Run LAMP environment into Docker with HaProxy

 ## Start containers
 ```